chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 2. Capture audio and pipe to multimon-ng for decoding
 3. Display decoded pager messages in real-time
 4. Log messages to JSON-lines and publish to MQTT (if configured)

+The POCSAG scanner will:
+1. Sweep through the specified frequency range in configurable steps
+2. Spend configurable time on each frequency monitoring for activity
+3. Track which frequencies have pager messages
+4. Report frequencies with detected activity, sorted by message rate

 POCSAG data is stored beneath `~/.local/share/neo-rx/pocsag/` by default (or `~/.local/share/neo-rx/instances/<id>/pocsag/` when using `--instance-id`).